gsx750ss-dev/lumina-30-overview/README.md

 but whether human refusal authority remains
 before irreversible external impact.

+These documents are intended for researchers, governance institutions, and incident review bodies dealing with advanced AI systems.<br>
 This evaluation includes a pre-irreversibility check to determine whether effective intervention remained possible.<br>

 中核焦点：